-There is always that annoying relative who asks: Are you going to change your last name after the wedding?
+There is always that annoying relative who asks before the wedding: Are you thinking of changing your last name after marriage?
 As a woman, the moment of doubt arises.
 Even if we are in the 21st century.

 Keeping both names

-The French have a compromise, they simply keep both names.
+The French have a compromise, they simply keep both names after marriage.

 - Nom de jeune fille: Maiden name

 - Nom d’epoux: Married name

 All official documents such as your passport, visa, social security ID, driver’s license, etc are issued with both names included.